AndreasKarageorgos/Anonymous-Chat/README.md

 The only way to keep your messages safe is by not sharing your AES,IV keys publicly.

-## DISCLAIMER
-Do not forget that the programm can not provide you 100% anonymity and privacy and that may there is a way

-someone to de-anonymize you , read your messages or hack you by exploiting a vulnerability.

-One way of someone to read your messages is by having the keys,

-or by having a spyware on your computer ..etc

-You can be de-anonymized by just opening a link that they are going to send you.

-The author(s) of this programm are not responsible for any damage(s).

 ## Note !
 They key files can not be send through the server for extra safety !